bitcoin-studio/Bitcoin-VirtualMachine/README.md

 # Machine image builder focused on Bitcoin

-This repository is made of three technologies, Packer, Vagrant and Ansible, that allows us to create a Ubuntu 18.10 Virtualbox image (and Vagrant box) with a few stuff for Bitcoin / Lightning Network.
+This tool is made of three technologies, Packer, Vagrant and Ansible, allowing us to generate an Ubuntu 18.10 VirtualBox image (and Vagrant box) packaged with softwares for Bitcoin / Lightning Network.
+You can find Bitcoin Core, LND, c-lightning, Electrum, a BitcoinJS guide, etc. <br/>
 The image is ideal for Bitcoin workshops, hackathons, etc.

 ## What is inside